dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Design is a funny word.
-Some people think design means how it looks.
-But of course, if you dig deeper, it's really how it works.
+  Untutored courage is useless in the face of educated bullets.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dino-claw/dino-claw)
-## 🌟 Experiences (1066 days)
+## 🌟 Experiences (1067 days)

 ### 🧮 Programming languages